 I am a Quaker Pastor in addition to teaching, and serve as lead pastor at Earlham Friends Church.
 I am also a mother to five grown children, 3 of whom are married.
 I have five grandchildren and keep myself very busy running up and down the road to SE Iowa to see them

 Favorite quote: “Let us remember: one book, one pen, one child, and one teacher can change the world.” - Malala Yousafzai

 Casey's Story: They say if you find a job you love, you will never work a day in your life.
 I feel very fortunate to have found “my place”.
-My journey has evolved from a mom trying to wrap my brain around the definition of dyslexia and how it applies in my own world, to a dyslexia therapist and advocate.
+My journey has evolved as a mom trying to fully understand the definition of dyslexia and how it applies in my own world, to a dyslexia therapist, advocate, and currently as the communication coordinator.
 I love what I do!

 Favorite quote: “They succeed, because they think they can.” - Virgil

 Cheri's Story: I love interacting with all of the kids and parents; being an ear for their stories of struggle or success.
 All of the kids are like my own, and I treat them as such.
 I like working with my bosses and co-workers and I feel like each one of them is an extended family member.

 I love to work on crafts, DIY craft projects, sew, knit and crochet.
 I have a part-time job at Mercy Medical Center and during the summer I work weekends at a drag racing facility.